Halle Berry and Viola Davis voice outrage over shooting of Black teen Ralph Yarl

 The teenager is currently in critical condition in hospital while the white homeowner – who has not been named – is walking free after being released from police custody.

-Protesters are demanding justice for the Black 16-year-old and a growing chorus of celebrities are weighing in on the case, voicing outrage over the shooting and the lack of charges so far brought against the man responsible.
+Protesters are demanding justice for Ralph and a growing chorus of celebrities are weighing in on the case, voicing outrage over the shooting and the lack of charges so far brought against the man responsible.

 Berry posted Ralph’s image on Twitter and urged her Twitter followers to contact the local prosecutor to urge him to bring charges against the homeowner.